truongthuankiet1990gmailcom/StrokePrediction/README.md

     - The XGBoost model generalizes well to unseen data and shows no signs of overfitting thanks to good precision-recall balance across both classes.

 ---
-# 7. Project Structure
--- Data/ --> Contains the dataset
-   ---- Data_Preprocessing/ --> Handles data cleaning and transformation
-   ---- Data_Exploration/ --> Includes EDA notebooks and visualizations
-   ---- Modelling/ --> Focuses on model building and evaluation
-   ---- Questions/ --> Stores analytical Q&A notebooks
-   ---- Reflection/ --> Holds team learning reflections --> README.md --> Provides project overview and instructions

----
-# 8. Run the project locally
+# 7. Run the project locally

 1. Clone the repository:
     ```sh